dscape/dscape.github.com/_posts/2011-08-19-nano-minimalistic-couchdb-client-for-nodejs.markdown

 One common pattern I see in people developing CouchDB centric applications is lazy creation of databases.
 In other words you try to create a document, if the database doesn't exist then you create a database and retry.
 Let's see how that would work in nano:

-      var nano = require('nano')('http://localhost:5984');
+      // don't forget to add your credentials if you are not in admin party mode! var nano = require('nano')('http://localhost:5984');
       var db_name = "test";
       var db = nano.use(db_name);